lev-ijtor/Home-Cybersecurity-Lab/labs/05-bloodhound-ad-enumeration.md

 ## Objective

 Use BloodHound Community Edition and SharpHound to perform comprehensive Active Directory enumeration against the lab.local domain.
-The goal is to map all AD relationships, identify Tier Zero accounts, discover Kerberoastable service accounts, and visualize attack paths — simulating exactly what a threat actor does after gaining initial domain access.
+The goal is to map all AD relationships, identify Tier Zero accounts, discover Kerberoastable service accounts, and visualize attack paths, simulating exactly what a threat actor does after gaining initial domain access.

 ---